tomexiskandar/bintang/README.rst

 We are going to provide some functions that may be needed most when working with Bintang objects.

-Bintang.blookup(rtable, on, out_rcolumns)
+Bintang.blookup(lkp_table, on, ret_columns)
 -----------------------------------------

 Return one or more columns from lookup table.

-:rtable: lookup table or right table
+:lkp_table: lookup table
 :on: lookup key tuples
-:out_rcolumns: lookup columns to return
+:ret_columns: lookup columns to be returned

 .. code:: python